WycliffeAssociates/btt-recorder-docs/docs/editing2.rst

 7. Tap on the SD card icon to save the edit.
 BTT Recorder will return to Project Management.

-Insert a new section of recording.
+Insert a New Section of A Recording
 *****************************************

 Sometimes you may want to insert a missing part into the translation.